-The development comprises the erection of a single-storey rear/side extension and associated groundworks.
+The development comprises the erection of a single-storey rear/side extension.

 Archaeological background

 The following archaeological background draws on the major published sources for Colchester archaeology (listed below), and also on the Colchester Historic Environment Record, accessed via the Colchester Heritage Network (https://colchesterheritage.co.uk/).